 What should you choose?

 As one of the oldest and most traditional materials out there, it seems appropriate to start with the variety of types of slate that you could choose for your home.
 Offering a natural and low maintenance finish, slates are one of the most durable materials you could choose for you home.
 What’s more, if you’re looking for a classy, stylish finish with little effort, slate rarely looks out of place.
-With a range of different types out there, it can be difficult to choose between them and the final decision often comes down to the size of your budget, here’s a guide to the different types out there.
+With a range of different types out there, it can be difficult to choose between them and the final decision often comes down to the size of your budget.

 These tiles consist of natural stone taken from quarries across the country and each quarry produces a different colour or shape of slate, making yours entirely unique.
 These slates often contain small imperfections on them, adding character to your home and giving it a look that can’t be replicated.
 Your natural slate roof will last you a lifetime thanks to its durability, meaning that although the slightly heftier price tag, it can in some cases be worth it.